nadegegriesser/nadegegriesser.github.io/_posts/2015-12-12-Integration-Tests-JMeter.md

 #### Body =  []

 It is also possible to check the content of the response.
+An empty list is expected here.

 ![Empty body list assertion]({{ site.baseurl }}/images/jmeter/07.PNG "Empty body list assertion")